minjun0707/PitchPredictionRL/pitch prediction/pitch_prediction.md

 # Pitch prediction
-This page is for giving a info about the python codes in this folder.
+This page is for giving info about the python codes in this folder.

 ### Classification_Model_Generator.ipynb
 This notebook is a code that generates single classificator for the pitcher that is set on the first part of the code.